onionpancakes/henge/README.md

 (js/React.createElement "div")
 ```

-Capitalized tags are treated as components and Henge converts them into namespace preserving into symbols.
+Capitalized tags are treated as components.
+Henge converts them into symbols and preserves its namespace.

 ```clojure
 (h/compile [:ns/Widget])